n4mlz/Cyrius/kernel/src/syscall/DESIGN.md

 # Syscall Layer Design Notes

 ## Scope
-- Provide a single entry point for all syscall traps (currently via `int 0x80`) and route them to ABI-specific tables.
+- Provide a single entry point for all syscall traps (legacy `int 0x80` as well as the fast-path `SYSCALL` MSR) and route them to ABI-specific tables.
 - Expose `AbiFlavor`/`SyscallPolicy` so the process/thread subsystems can describe how each container should be treated.
 - Supply a thin policy mechanism that mimics seccomp for the Linux Box demo without constraining the long-term design.

 ## Dispatcher
-- `syscall::init()` registers a dedicated interrupt handler with the generic interrupt controller using `ArchInterrupt::syscall_vector()` and must run after interrupts are initialised.
+- `syscall::init()` registers a dedicated interrupt handler with the generic interrupt controller using `ArchInterrupt::syscall_vector()` and, in parallel, asks the architecture layer to arm the `SYSCALL` MSRs so either entry path funnels into the same dispatcher.
+It must run after interrupts are initialised.
 - `ThreadControl::apply_syscall_profile()` calls `syscall::activate_thread`, binding the currently scheduled thread to a concrete syscall table plus policy metadata.
 The scheduler refreshes that binding on every context switch.
 - `SyscallDispatcher` stores the active binding behind a `SpinLock` and, when invoked, builds a `SyscallContext` around the current trap frame, forwarding the call to the bound table.
 - Errors are reported via `SyscallError` and mapped to simple exit codes; unsupported or denied syscalls forcibly terminate the offending thread so the shell can recover.